Adroiti/docs-for-code-review-tools/Cppcheck/leakNoVarFunctionCall.md

 ## Description

-Allocation with funcName, funcName doesn`t release it.
+Allocation with funcName, funcName doesn’t release it.

 ## Further Reading